tobiaskortus/covid19-search/web_application/backend/README.md

 addDataToCache = (query, doc_ids, keyphrases, client) => {...}
 ```

- Per default 2GB are assigned to the redis database which is in the most cases enough storage to cache all search results performed by the user given the size if the mongodb database and the expected amount of requests performed on such a local search engine.
-Anyway the maxmemory configuration of the database is set to a least recent out strategy.
+ Per default 2GB are assigned to the redis database which is in the most cases enough storage to cache all search results performed by the user given the size if the mongodb database and the expected amount of requests performed on such a local search engine. nevertheless, to avoid the cache from crashing if the elements cached should exceed the assigned memory, the maxmemory configuration of the database is set to a least recent out strategy.

 </br>